-You'd be surprised at what is considered to be "reckless driving" in the state of Florida.
+You’d be surprised at what is considered to be “reckless driving” in the state of Florida.
 Your average citizen might believe that this is just a civil offense.
 Think again!
 Reckless driving is a criminal charge.
 Getting caught speed is usually the reason why drivers are charged with reckless driving.
-Other ways to get busted include weaving across lanes, cutting off another driver without using a signal and driving so agressively that you may possibly cause an accident.
+Other ways to get busted include weaving across lanes, cutting off another driver without using a signal and driving so aggressively that you may possibly cause an accident.
 Reckless driving tickets may also be issued to other violations like speeding or running a red light.
 What about texting or falling asleep at the wheel?
-That usually follows under "careless driving".
+That usually follows under “careless driving”.

 What makes reckless driving such a tough judgment call is that it really depends on the officer’s mindset.
 This is why it can be contested with help from a defense attorney experienced enough in these driving matters.
 A lawyer will remind you that a citation, such as Reckless Driving, is not evidence of guilt and that you have the right to contest the citation.
 If you are charged with reckless driving, you must consider it a serious allegation.
 If property damage is involved in a reckless driving incident, or if you cause serious bodily harm to a passenger or another driver, you could face a third degree offense.
 Third degree offenses in the state of FL are punishable by a fine of up to $5000 and even up to five years in jail.
 The good news is that these are common charges against drivers, so you are not alone.